What is APY?

 The difference between APR and APY is that APR doesn’t take compound interest into account, but APY does.

 APR is the annual or yearly rate of interest, without compound interest factored in.
 APY builds the compounding into the rate.

 A savings vehicle or loan might have an APR of 5% but an APY of 5.09% if the interest is compounded quarterly, or an APY of 5.11% if the compounding is done monthly.

-Banks tend to compound the interest on savings accounts on a monthly or daily basis.
-Mortgage interest is often compounded monthly.
+Banks tend to compound the interest on savings accounts on a monthly or daily basis, while mortgage interest is often compounded monthly.

 A mortgage lender who's trying to get you to sign up for a home loan will make the interest rate sound as low as possible — which means you're more likely to be presented with an APR instead of the APY.
 Always ask what the APY is.